-The high school counselor will assist in completing all necessary paperwork if the student is eligible for the ACCEL/MOWR program from the Georgia Department of Education.
-This paperwork must be submitted online directly to the Georgia Department of Education https://secure.gacollege411.org/Financial_Aid_Planning/S cholarships/Grants_and_Scholarships/Accel_Program.asp x by the student.
+The high school counselor will assist in completing all necessary paperwork if the student is eligible for the MOWR program from the Georgia Department of Education.
+This paperwork must be submitted online directly to the Georgia Department of Education https://secure.gacollege411.org/Financial Aid Planning/S cholarships/Grants and Scholarships/Accel Program.asp x by the student.

 a.
-Students who attend a public or private Eligible High School must complete the online MOWR Application at GaCollege411.org.
+Students who attend a public or private Eligible High School must complete the online MOWR Application.

 b.
-Students who attend a Home Study program must complete the paper MOWR application available at GaCollege411.org.
+Students who attend a Home Study program must complete the paper MOWR application available.

 - 2. Emmanuel College Application Form - 3.
-Application fee is waived for ACCEL applicants

-4. Official high school transcript (must have at least a "B" GPA)
+Application fee is waived for MOWR applicants - 4.
+Official high school transcript (must have at least a "B" GPA)

-5. SAT or ACT scores: Minimum SAT of 900 (Reading and Math); Minimum ACT of 19 (Composite).
-(Required scores for placement into Freshman Composition I: SAT Critical Reading/Writing combined of 920 or higher, ACT English/Reading combined of 36 or higher; Required scores for placement into mathematics: SAT Math 450 or ACT of 18 or higher for College Algebra, Statistics, or Trigonometry; SAT Math of 500 or ACT of 21 or higher for Pre-Calculus.)
+5. SAT or ACT scores: Minimum SAT of 900 (CR and math) or 980 (revised SAT ERW and Math); Minimum ACT of 19.
+Required scores for placement into mathematics: SAT Math 490 or 530 (revised SAT) or ACT of 18 or higher for College Algebra, Statistics, or Trigonometry; SAT Math of 530 or 590 (revised SAT) or ACT of 21 or higher for Pre-Calculus.
+(Post-March 2016 SAT scores.)